maidsafe/sn_browser/README.md

 # safe_browser

-> SAFE Browser is a browser designed to open safe:// websites on the SAFE Network.
+A browser designed to open `safe://` websites on the SAFE Network.

 **Maintainer:** Krishna Kumar (krishna.kumar@maidsafe.net)